 What does it mean if my test came back positive for HPV?

 Even though HPV is extremely common, it can still be a shock to get a diagnosis.
-If you are 25 or older and discover that you have HPV but no cervical cell changes on your Pap test, you can just watch, wait, and keep your immune system healthy.
+If you are 25 or older and discover that you have HPV but no cervical cell changes on your cervical cancer screening test, you can just watch, wait, and keep your immune system healthy.
 Keep in mind that most people with healthy immune systems will clear the virus on their own with no treatment.
 The best thing you can do is to avoid smoking.
 Smoking greatly decreases your ability to clear the virus.
-You should also get plenty of rest and keep your stress levels low.
+You should also get plenty of rest and manage your stress levels.

-If a recent screening shows that you have cervical cell changes and one of the high-risk strains of HPV, your follow-up will be slightly different.
+If a recent screening shows that you have cervical cell changes and one of the high-risk strains of HPV, or you have an HPV infection that has not resolved on its own, your follow-up may be slightly different.
 Again, this is very common.
-Since a Pap test is just a screening tool and not a diagnostic test, your provider will need to examine your cervix with a special microscope called a colposcope in order to determine whether there are any abnormal changes to the cells.
-If there are, your provider will take a freckle-sized sample of your cervical cells and send them to a pathologist for more information.
+Since cervical cancer screening is just that, screening, and not a diagnostic test, your provider may recommend an examination of the cervix with a special microscope called a colposcope in order to determine whether there are any abnormal changes to the cells.
+If there are, your provider may take a freckle-sized sample of your cervical cells and send them to a pathologist for more information.
 This procedure may involve light cramping, but it won’t have any effect on your fertility or ability to have a healthy pregnancy in the future.

 If I was vaccinated against HPV, am I immune?

-The HPV vaccine, also known as Gardasil, protects against the four most common strains of HPV.
-It covers two of the most common strains that cause genital warts (types 6 and 11) and two of the more serious strains that cause cervical cancer (types 16 and 18).
-The HPV vaccine is highly effective in preventing cervical cancers–but it won’t protect against all strains of the virus.
+The HPV vaccine, also known as Gardasil, protects against the nine most common strains of HPV.
+It includes coverage for two of the most common strains that cause genital warts (types 6 and 11) and two of the more serious strains that cause cervical cancer (types 16 and 18).
+The HPV vaccine is highly effective in preventing cervical cancers–but it doesn’t protect against all strains of the virus.

 Should I be vaccinated against HPV?